-- Dahlia Hawthorne, the Big Bad of the third game, previously manipulated her Man Child boyfriend into assisting her in a crime, before framing him for murder and ensuring his suicide to cover her tracks.
+- Dahlia Hawthorne, the Big Bad of Phoenix Wright: Ace Attorney: Trials and Tribulations, previously manipulated her boyfriend into assisting her in a crime, before framing him for murder and ensuring his suicide to cover her tracks.
 She later poisoned the lover of the prosecutor Mia Fey when he got too close to her crimes, before she seduced Phoenix Wright as well.
-When her twin sister Iris fell for Phoenix, Dahlia accelerated her plans to poison him.
-When an ex-lover of hers tried to warn Phoenix, Dahlia murdered him and tried to frame Phoenix.
-Despite being executed, Dahlia returned as a vengeful ghost, aiding her mother to kill Dahlia's cousin Maya Fey solely to spite her elder sister Mia's spirit.
-Taking steps to manipulate her twin again to help with the murder, she came back from the dead to possess Misty Fey (albeit due to Misty's desire to protect her niece Pearl) and attempted to murder Maya, being stopped only by the intervention of Godot who killed her host.
+When her twin sister Iris fell for Phoenix, she accelerated her plans to poison him.
+When an ex-lover of tried to warn Phoenix, she murdered him and tried to frame Phoenix.
+Despite being executed, she returned as a vengeful ghost, aiding her mother to kill Dahlia's cousin Maya Fey solely to spite her elder sister Mia's spirit.
+Taking steps to manipulate her twin again to help with the murder, she came back from the dead to possess Misty Fey—albeit due to Misty's desire to protect her niece Pearl—and attempted to murder Maya, being stopped only by the intervention of Godot who killed her host.
 But despite this she became convinced that she had forced Maya to murder her own mother and caused her to commit suicide, which she gloated over to their faces.
-She's also a giant hypocrite; she shows nothing but disgust towards Morgan Fey because of the "petty revenge" that she was after, but at the same time was going along with Morgan's plan specifically in order to get her own revenge on Mia.
+She's also a giant hypocrite, as she shows nothing but disgust towards Morgan Fey because of the "petty revenge" that she was after, but at the same time was going along with Morgan's plan specifically in order to get her own revenge on Mia.